 - What is the daily fee for observers and the gratuities policy?

 - How many days will my African guided hunt be?

 - Should I be using my taxidermist or a taxidermist in Africa?

-Is the hunt cost based on a daily fee plus a trophy fee or a hunting package?
+Is the hunt cost based on a daily fee or a hunting package?

 The cost of hunting in Africa is structured in two ways:

 A Day Fee plus an individual Trophy Fee.

 - A day fee is paid, and clients select animals and pay the trophy fee for each animal.